 Who's in charge, an animal or the bacteria in its gut?

 According to this Forum paper, gut microbes provide metabolic functions and flexibility that their host animals depend on—and even influence traits previously thought to be under the hosts' genetic control, such as development and behavior.

 These microscopic powerhouses can actually drive the ecology and evolution of their hosts at the individual, population, community, and ecosystem levels.

-Artwork by Abby McBride/Sketch Biologist.
+Artwork and summaries by Abby McBride/Sketch Biologist.